 Who Controls the Monetary Policy in India?

-The reserve bank of India controls the monetary policy in India.
+The Reserve Bank of India controls the monetary policy in India.
 Because it is the central bank of our nation.
-The instruments of the monetary policy of RBI, which we have discussed above can help the RBI to control the money supply and the flow of money to various activities of the nation.
+The instruments of the monetary policy of the RBI, which we have discussed above, can help the RBI to control the money supply and the flow of money to various activities of the nation.

 RBI is the central body of India which was established in 1935.it takes care of all the financial transactions and regulates the currency of the country.
 It provides a set of tools and instruments to maintain monetary policy transparently.